 Here’s where I want to provide you with some encouragement:

-It’s 100% normal to be feeling this way-- you are not alone.
-As an Intuitive Eating counselor, I help women stress less about food so they can enjoy their lives more fully; and I have worked with client after client this past week who is feeling the stress and strain of feeling out of control like never before.
-And where I can’t take the stress of the outside world away, I can provide some tools to stress less, exactly where you are.
+women stress less about food so they can enjoy their lives more fully; and I have worked with client after client this past week who is feeling the stress and strain of feeling out of control like never before.
+And where I can’t take the stress of the outside world away, I can provide some tools to

 Because even in the midst of crisis, we can use this as an opportunity to tune in to what our bodies need and serve them in the best way we know how- with nourishment, and a huge side of grace.

-Three tips for feeling less crazy around food during a crazy time:
+Three tips for feeling less crazy around food during a crazy time:1.
+Recognize that this time is only temporary.

 As hard and scary and unknown this time can be, it is, in the grand scheme of our lives- just a blip in time.
 We can take one massive deep breath knowing that whatever happens during our time alone in our homes, going a little crazy watching Frozen 2 for the fourth time… today… whether we eat our entire stash of Girl Scout Cookies, don’t exercise for two whole months, sit on the couch a little more than we’d like or eat way more boxed macaroni and cheese than we had ever planned-- this time will not be forever.